 You press this button on each Bluetooth speaker you wish to add to the Connect+ group.

-The picture above shows the JBL Charge 4 not joined in Connect+, because the Connect+ button is dark.
-But, this button lights when you connect the speaker to a Connect+ group.
+The picture above shows the speaker not joined in Connect+, because the that button is dark.
+But, it lights when you connect the speaker to a Connect+ group.

 The JBL Charge 4 has two volume controls on its top, one on each side of speaker center, near the Bluetooth and Power buttons. the volume buttons are in the shapes of the minus and plus symbols.
 When pressed, these lower and raise the output volume of the speaker by reducing or increasing the volume setting on the paired source Bluetooth device.
 See the Volume Down and Volume Up buttons circled in the next picture.